Human Activity Recognition in an Open World: Experimental Demonstration

 \section{Experimental Demonstration}

 The following experiments demonstrate the OWL protocol as applied to the Kinetics dataset series to form the KOWL-718 benchmark.
-Multiple feedback amounts were examined, consisting of 0\%, 50\%, and 100\% feedback as ground truth labels of the incremental training split.
-The predictors determined the ordering of samples for which to receive feedback.
-Alongside the standard evaluation as specified in the above protocol, which specifically assesses the incremental open world learning of human activities, we conducted an ablation study of the predictors' performances given Kinetics-AVA annotations.
-We also examined the state-of-the-art feature representation tolerance to unseen visual transforms to the Kinetics-400 videos.
+Multiple feedback budgets were examined, where 0\%, 50\%, and 100\% feedback as ground truth labels of the incremental training split were provided to the predictor.
+Alongside the protocol evaluation, we conducted an ablation study of the predictors' performances given Kinetics-AVA annotations.
+We also examined the state-of-the-art feature representation tolerance to visual transforms to the Kinetics-400 videos.